EvanzaK/devops-capstone-project/README.md

-# DevOps Capstone Project
+# ci-cd-final-project

-Project Name: DevOps Capstone Project
+Project Name: ci-cd-final-project

 This repository contains the project files and documentation for my DevOps capstone project.